 Point of Sale Interaction

 When your client is going through that vital process of handing over their money to you in exchange for whatever product or service you’re selling, this is the best chance to open up communication channels with them and make them feel as if they’re getting more out of the transaction than what they really are.
-It’s nothing deceitful, but merely an application of some of the soft skills required to make that all-important “second” first impression, if you know what I mean… It can be something as simple as telling the cashier to smile and perhaps make mention of the new Clover cash register you’ve had installed, for example and this seemingly trivial gesture delivers the subliminal message that you’re always looking out for your customer by investing in the best equipment to help you better serve them.
+Firstly, show them that you’re a modernizing business by having them pay through a Pub till system (that is if you run a pub) or a similar POS system that can take orders, generate the bill, and conduct the payment, all in one interface.
+This can help make you create a good first impression.
+Next, have a conversation with them.
+It’s nothing deceitful, but merely an application of some of the soft skills required to make that all-important “second” first impression, if you know what I mean… It can be something as simple as telling the cashier to smile and perhaps make mention of the new Clover cash register you’ve had installed, for example, and this seemingly trivial gesture delivers the subliminal message that you’re always looking out for your customer by investing in the best equipment to help you better serve them.

 Capture their Contact Details